 Beneficial ownership is determined according to the rules of the Securities and Exchange Commission (the "SEC") and generally means that a person has beneficial ownership of a security if he, she, or it possesses sole or shared voting or investment power of that security, including share options that are exercisable within 60 days of March 31, 2022, shares issuable upon exercise of warrants within 60 days of March 31, 2022, and shares issuable upon exchange of our outstanding 6.500% exchangeable senior subordinated notes due 2025 (the "Exchangeable Notes") (assuming physical settlement), which are exchangeable within 60 days of March 31, 2022.
-Our ordinary shares issuable pursuant to share options, warrants and Exchangeable Notes, but not taking into account any additional ordinary shares issuable to satisfy accrued and unpaid interest due upon exchange of any group of which the person is a member, but are not deemed outstanding for computing the percentage of the person holding such share options, warrants or Exchangeable Notes and the percentage of any group of which the person is a member, but are not deemed outstanding for computing the percentage of any other person.
-Except as indicated by the footnotes below, we believe, based on the information furnished to us, that the persons named in the table below have sole voting and investment power with respect to all ordinary shares shown that they beneficially own, subject to community property laws where applicable.
+Our ordinary shares issuable pursuant to share options, warrants and Exchangeable Notes, but not taking into account any additional ordinary shares issuable to satisfy accrued and unpaid interest due upon exchange of any group of which the person is a member, but are not deemed outstanding for computing the percentage of any other person.
+Except as indicated by the footnotes below, we believe, based on the information furnished to us, that the person named in the table below have sole voting and investment power with respect to all ordinary shares shown that they beneficially own, subject to community property laws where applicable.
 The information does not necessarily indicate beneficial ownership for any other purpose, including for purposes of Section 13(d) and 13(g) of the Securities Act of 1933, as amended.
 Percentage ownership is based on 183,353,418 ordinary shares outstanding on March 31, 2022.
 Except as otherwise set forth below, the address of the beneficial owner is c/o Iterum Therapeutics plc, Fitzwilliam Court, 1st Floor, Leeson Close, Dublin 2, Ireland.